frontenddogma/web-development-glossary/manuscript/c.md

 Cumulative Layout Shift
 : A metric, the so-called layout shift score, for measuring visual stability.
 The layout shift score is based on a multiplication of impact fraction and distance fraction. ℹ︎&nbsp;[web.dev/cls](https://web.dev/cls/)

+Currying
+: The technique of converting a function that takes multiple arguments into a sequence of functions that each take a single argument.&nbsp;[†](#w-currying)

 Custom element
 : → Autonomous custom element